techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Git and Linux/Processes.md

 I had difficulty finding a command to check what the telnet daemon was listed as in the system, as I thought maybe this was part of why I couldn't start it.
 I found *It's Foss* and they had clear information, explained well,  that seemed to be more appropriate to what I needed to do for this assignment.

-I went back and tried installing the telnet daemon again, as I still couldn't get it started and couldn't figure out why not.
+I went back and tried installing the telnet daemon again.
 This worked, but then I still couldn't start it.
 So having confimred that it was now installed, I focussed my troubleshooting efforts on why I couldn't get it started.
 As part of the process, I checked the status of inetd and this gave me an idea of what it would look like when I got the telnet daemon started.

 Somewhere along my process I lost track of the fact that I was using Ubuntu and started searching for the wrong information.
 This was a huge mistake as it cost me a significant amount of time and frustration but I'm glad it happened in week 1 of my course as I will certainly not make this mistake again.